klaudiosinani/dsforest/readme.md

 ## In Depth

-A disjoint-set forest data structure, also known as union–find data structure or merge–find set, is a data structure that tracks a set of elements partitioned into a number of disjoint, non-overlapping subsets.
+A disjoint-set forest data structure, also known as union–find data structure or merge–find set, is a data structure that tracks a set of elements partitioned into several disjoint, non-overlapping subsets.
 It provides near-constant-time operations, bounded by the inverse Ackermann function, for the following operations:

 - Add new sets
 - Merge existing sets